 A policy which clearly addresses environmental protection issues will help to reinforce existing regulatory regimes.
-The outcome is likely to be enhanced sustainability performance across most indicators, reflecting greater certainty for developers in respect of both minimum standards and good practice.
+The outcome is likely to be enhanced sustainability performance, reflecting greater certainty for developers in respect of both minimum standards and good practice.
 No likely significant negative effects have been identified.
 There are no suggested changes to the content of the policy arising from the appraisal.
+The cumulative and temporal effects of the policy are likely to be City-wide and be determined over the short, medium and longer term, reflecting the consistent and early application of the policy.